Faysal Shayesteh: Sreenidi Deccan

 In August 2022, I-League side Sreenidi Deccan announced the signing of Shayesteh for the 2022–23 season.
+He was part of team that earned qualification for 2023 Indian Super Cup.
+In the group stage opener, he scored a goal in their 1–1 draw with Bengaluru.
+They maintained their good form in second match when Sreenidi defeated Kerala Blasters by 2–0 on 12 April, but failed to progress to the semi-finals after 1–0 defeat to RoundGlass Punjab in last match.

 International career

-On 13 April 2014, Shayesteh made his debut for the national team of Afghanistan in a friendly match against Kyrgyzstan.
+On 13 April 2014, Shayesteh made his debut for the Afghan national team in a friendly match against Kyrgyzstan.
 He played as left fullback.
 In the 17th minute of the match he missed a penalty.
-On 14 May 2014, Afghanistan played a friendly match against Kuwait.
-Shayesteh scored a beautiful free-kick at the game.
+On 14 May 2014, Afghanistan played a friendly match against Kuwait, where Shayesteh scored off a free-kick.

 On 22 May 2014, Shayesteh scored his first goal with a free-kick from nearly 50 meters against Turkmenistan in the 2014 AFC Challenge Cup.
-After Djelaludin Sharityar retired Shayesteh became the new captain of the national team.
-He led the team into the final of the 2015 SAFF Championship in Tiruvanantapuram, which was the country's last participation.
+After Djelaludin Sharityar retired, Shayesteh became the new captain of the national team.
+He led the team to the final of the 2015 SAFF Championship in Tiruvanantapuram, which was the country's last participation.
 He scored three goals in that competition but finished as runners-up, as Afghanistan lost 1–2 to India.
-In April 2016, he was named as Afghanistan's Athlete of the year 2015.
+In April 2016, he was named as Afghanistan's Athlete of the Year for 2015.